 Whereas, with the declarative approach or functional approach, rather than explicitly outlining the sequence of steps the infrastructure needs to reach the final result like the imperative approach, the declarative approach shows what the final result looks like.
 When choosing a declarative option, administrators do not delineate the steps to set up a server.
 Instead, a list of requirements is provided, and third-party software does the work of installing the necessary software.
 This approach to IaC tends to be more robust than imperative IaC as it requires less manual modification of scripts because external software manages the installation process.
 Automated programs like Chef or Puppet manage the process of resolving system dependencies.

 - Manage infrastructure via source control by providing a detailed audit trail for changes.
 Your configuration files should be the single source for all your infrastructure management concerns.

 - Written documentation since the code itself will document the state of the machine.
 This is particularly powerful because it means that infrastructure documentation is always up to date.

 - Make sure that your Dev and Ops teams are involved in infrastructure configuration and provisioning.

 - And finally, test and monitor your configurations to check for errors and inconsistencies in your servers before you deploy them to production.
 This could be in the form of unit testing, functional testing, and integration testing.

-Infrastructure as code is in some ways still an emerging and evolving concept, and many organizations are still figuring out how best to implement the practices listed above in their existing DevOps framework.
+IaC is in some ways still an emerging and evolving concept, and many organizations are still figuring out how best to implement the practices listed above in their existing DevOps framework.
 Get in touch with us to learn how we can help you enhance your existing IT infrastructure.
-We also encourage you to check out our DevOps and ITOps services to get a glimpse of how we accelerate business transformation and streamline processes by the seamless integration of development, IT, and operations.
+We also encourage you to check out our DevOps and ITOps services to get a glimpse of how we accelerate business transformation and streamline processes by the seamless integration of development, IT and operations.